 • Can people harvest and eat these kūtai?

 No, please don’t!
 Even if you happen to be uri o Ngāti Whātua Ōrākei.
-You’ll wreck our experiment and chances are you’ll get really, really sick.
+Chances are you’ll get really, really sick.
 Kūtai accumulated heavy metals, contaminants and bacteria in their flesh and Ōkahu Bay frequently is on the Safeswim high-risk list.
 Our hope is that our grandchildren’s grandchildren’s grandchildren will one-day have tasty, edible, safe kaimoana from the Waitematā.

 • What is known about the historic beds in Ōkahu Bay?